combustion-inc/combustion-android-example/README.md

 Or you can create your own mobile app to work with the Predictive Thermometer using our open source libraries for [Android](https://github.com/combustion-inc/combustion-android-ble) and [iOS](https://github.com/combustion-inc/combustion-ios-ble).

-Visit [www.combustion.inc](https://www.combustion.inc) to sign up to be notified when they're available to order in early 2022.
+Visit [www.combustion.inc](https://www.combustion.inc) to purchase or learn more about the Predictive Thermometer.

 Head on over to our [FAQ](https://combustion.inc/faq.html) for more product details.